 The sitcom pretty much hit on every overused sitcom trope there was, with a dash of commonly known Asian stereotypes.
 The show was not well received throughout its run critically or ratings-wise; the only positive reviews were of Cho's acting and charisma and her relationship with her grandmother.
 Towards the end of the first season, the producers attempted a retool to turn the show into more of an ensemble show with Cho moving into an apartment with three male roommates (one of whom being played by Diedrich Bader) titled Young Americans, but ABC lost faith in the series and it was then canceled.

-Despite the initial reception of show, the attempt to even have a show that primarily focused on an Asian-American family is still respected.
+Despite the initial reception of the show, the attempt to even have a show that primarily focused on an Asian-American family is still respected.
 And then after 20 years, ABC would try again with Fresh Off the Boat, to considerably more success.
-The show itself paid homage to All-American Girl.
+Cho acted as an informal consultant during the show's early development; the first season of the show, set in early 1995, pays homage in one episode when the characters are watching All-American Girl.

 Also notable for having a ton of Retroactive Recognition: the show featured Ming-Na Wen, Daniel Dae Kim, Ashley Johnson, Jack Black, Mariska Hargitay, and Quentin' freaking Tarantino in one-time bit part appearances, with Oprah Winfrey guest starring in one episode.

 - Adaptational Sexuality: Margaret Cho in real life is openly-pansexual, has been a Fag Hag since she was a teenager, and has a ginormous LGBT Fanbase as a comedian.
 You wouldn't learn any of this from watching the show.
 Even though it's loosely based on Cho's actual life, TV!Margaret and her friends are all 100% straight and the show makes no references to queer culture.